Harish8622/AWS_Phishing_Detection/README.md

 # 🛡️ Phishing Detection

+## 🧠 Project Overview

+Phishing is one of the most common attack methods used in cybersecurity.
+Attackers create fake websites that appear legitimate and trick users into entering sensitive information, such as login credentials or payment details.
+These phishing sites are typically distributed through deceptive URLs that mimic trusted domains.
+According to the Anti-Phishing Working Group (APWG), phishing reports reached an all-time high in 2023, affecting users and organisations across every industry [1].

+Traditional rule-based systems to detect phishing are often rigid and easy to bypass.
+Hackers can craft URLs that closely resemble trusted websites to avoid detection.
+In contrast, machine learning models can analyse patterns in URLs and learn to distinguish between legitimate and malicious ones.
+This is particularly useful for organisations such as banks, which need to prevent users from interacting with phishing sites in real time.

+Machine learning has proven effective in phishing detection due to its ability to identify subtle patterns in URL structure that may not be obvious to users or static filters.
+Studies such as Sahoo et al. (2017) [2] demonstrate how models trained on lexical and structural features of URLs can generalise to new phishing attacks.

+### Project Aim

+This project aims to build a machine learning model that can classify URLs as *phishing* or *legitimate*, and deploy it as a **real-time prediction service using AWS**.

+To ensure robustness during inference, this project avoids reliance on features that are not publicly defined or difficult to reproduce.
+Although the original dataset from the [UCI Machine Learning Repository - PhiUSIIL Phishing URL dataset][3] contains engineered features, we instead compute these ourselves using custom logic applied to the raw URL string.
+This guarantees that feature computation is consistent and reproducible at runtime for unseen URLs.

+---

+### 🔗 References

+[1] APWG.
+(2023). *Phishing Activity Trends Report*. https://apwg.org
+[2] Sahoo, D., Liu, C., & Hoi, S. C. (2017). *Malicious URL Detection using Machine Learning: A Survey*.
+ACM Computing Surveys, 50(3), 1–33.
+[3] UCI Machine Learning Repository: PhiUSIIL Phishing URL Dataset. https://archive.ics.uci.edu/dataset/967/phiusiil+phishing+url+dataset

 ## 🔧 Setup and Data

 This project uses several key Python libraries for data processing and model training, listed in `requirements.txt`.